Nickchapman3773/Uranium-Fever/docs/main/setup.md

 :::
 - After successfully creating the `Clean Stock New Vegas folder`, restore the files that were previously backed up.
   - If restoring files, create an additional backup of these clean folders for future use, as a clean installation will be required when updating Uranium Fever.
-  - Move your `Fallout New Vegas` folder from your desktop back into its origin in the `C:\[STEAM or GOG FILEPATH]` folder, selecting `Replace` when prompted.
+  - Move your `Fallout New Vegas` folder from your desktop back into its origin in the `C:\[STEAM, GOG, or EPIC FILEPATH]` folder, selecting `Replace` when prompted.
   - Move your `FalloutNV` folder from your desktop back into its origin in the `C:\Users\[USERNAME]\Documents\My Games` folder, selecting `Replace` when prompted.

 :::danger